 The first is the Boson Mass Resolution (BMR) for massive SM bosons.
 The boson mass resolution represents the jet energy resolution with perfect jet clustering, or more accurately, a perfect identification of the color singlet.
-The BMR is defined as the relative resolution of the visible mass on the $\nu \bar{\nu} H$, $H \rightarrow gg$ events with a standard cleaning procedure.
-The cleaning procedure has a typical efficiency of 65%, it vetos the events with energetic visible ISR photon(s), energetic neutrinos generated in the Higgs decay, and jets pointing to the very forward regions.
-Since the width of the SM Higgs boson (4 MeV) is negligible comparing to the jet energy resolution (GeV), BMR is equivalently the Higgs mass resolution with cleaned $\nu \bar{\nu} H$, $H \rightarrow gg$ event sample.
+The BMR is defined as the relative resolution of the visible mass on the $\nu\bar{\nu}H, H \to gg$ events with a standard cleaning procedure.
+The cleaning procedure has a typical efficiency of 65%, it vetoes the events with energetic visible ISR photon(s), energetic neutrinos generated in the Higgs boson decay, and jets pointing to the very forward regions.
+Since the width of the SM Higgs boson (4 MeV) is negligible comparing to the jet energy resolution (GeV), BMR is equivalently the Higgs boson mass resolution with cleaned $\nu\bar{\nu}H, H \to gg$ event sample.

-Figure 3.8 shows the reconstructed W, Z, and Higgs boson masses with different BMR.
+Figure 3.7 shows the reconstructed W, Z, and Higgs boson masses with different BMR.
 In order to distinguish the W, Z, and the Higgs boson from their hadronic decay final state, a boson mass resolution better than 4% is required.
-It should be remarked that an efficient separation of individual W, Z, and Higgs boson is a prerequisite for a clear separation of WW, ZZ, and ZH events in the 4-jet final states, since the latter strongly depends on the jet clustering performance.
+It should be remarked that an efficient separation of individual W, Z, and Higgs boson is a prerequisite for a clear separation of